jorgeguberte/javascript-testing-best-practices/readme.md

 * ### `Section 5: Continous Integration`

-Guideliness for CI in the JS world (9 bullets)
+Guidelines for CI in the JS world (9 bullets)

 <br/><br/>